abyx/octopress/source/_posts/2013-06-30-rails-4-with-ruby-2-on-heroku.markdown

 You can find the guide [here](/assets/rails4ruby2heroku.pdf).

+**Edit**: Well, the guys at Heroku are fast!
+Their [tutorial](https://devcenter.heroku.com/articles/rails4-getting-started) now contains most of the pitfalls I talk about in my guide and will work for everyone that already knows how to get Ruby 2 on their computer.

 Let me know if you found it helpful!

 <!-- Begin MailChimp Signup Form -->